axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 ## Template function plugin

 Template functions extend the {{% param "product.name" %}} template language.
 They get a `LogMessage` object and return a string which gets embedded into the output of the template.

-You can have {{% param "product.name" %}} call a Python function from the template language using the `$(python)` template function, as you have seen in the previous chapter.
+You can have {{% param "product.name" %}} call a Python function from the template language using the `$(python)` template function.

 ```shell
 @version: 4.0